imagej/imagej.github.io/_pages/BoneJ.md

 If you use BoneJ in your work please cite:

-Domander R, Felder AA, Doube M. 2021 BoneJ2 - refactoring established research software.
-Wellcome Open Res. **6**. doi:[10.12688/wellcomeopenres.16619.1](https://doi.org/10.12688/wellcomeopenres.16619.1), and include the specific [release](https://github.com/bonej-org/BoneJ2/releases) used in your research, along with the primary sources linked to from the plugin descriptions below.
+> Domander R, Felder AA, Doube M. 2021 BoneJ2 - refactoring established research software.
+Wellcome Open Res. **6**. doi:[10.12688/wellcomeopenres.16619.1](https://doi.org/10.12688/wellcomeopenres.16619.1)

+Include the specific [release](https://github.com/bonej-org/BoneJ2/releases) used in your research, along with the primary sources linked to from the plugin descriptions below.

 Installation
 ------------